Leaflet/Leaflet.Editable/README.md

 If you want to draw a new line:

-    map.editTools.statPolyline();  // map.editTools has been created
+    map.editTools.startPolyline();  // map.editTools has been created
                                     // by passing editable: true option to the map

 If you want to continue an existing line: